Fitus/Zaloha.sh/DOCUMENTATION.md

 unconditionally.

 Corner case <b>REV.NEW</b> with namespace on &lt;sourceDir&gt; needed for <b>REV.MKDI</b> or <b>REV.NEW</b>
-action is occupied by object of conflicting type: The file on &lt;backupDir&gt;
+actions is occupied by object of conflicting type: The file on &lt;backupDir&gt;
 will not be reverse-copied to &lt;sourceDir&gt;, but removed.
 As this file must be newer than the last run of Zaloha, the action will be <b>REMOVE.!.</b>